Why are new TB drugs needed?

-Before a new TB drug is made available for general use it needs to go through a series of clinical trials, to check that among other things, it is effective and doesn’t have too many side effects.
+Before a new drug is made available for general use it needs to go through a series of clinical trials.
+This is to make sure that among other things, it is effective and doesn’t have too many side effects.
 The main trials for any drug are referred to as phases 1, 2 and 3.
-In addition there are now trials referred to as phase 2a and phase 2b.2“Phases of clinical research”, Wikipedia https://en.wikipedia.org/wiki/Phases_of_clinical_research Those drugs going through a phase 3 trial are the closest to being made available for general use, provided of course that the phase 3 trial is successful.3“Understanding Clinical Trials”, U .
-S. National Institutes of Health clinicaltrials.gov/
+In addition there are now trials referred to as phase 2a and phase 2b.1 Those drugs going through a phase 3 trial are the closest to being made available for general use, provided of course that the phase 3 trial is successful.

-Phase three trials for TB drugs take a long time.
-Such a trial requires a lengthy TB drug treatment period, followed by a one to two year period of patient follow up to determine treatment failure and relapse, in order to then know the effectiveness of the drug.
+A phase three trial for any drug takes a long time.
+A phase 3 trial for a TB drug requires a lengthy TB drug treatment period.
+This has to then be followed by a one to two year period of patient follow up to determine treatment failure and relapse.
+Only then is the effectiveness of the TB drug known.

-A drugs “pipeline” in drug development terms, refers to all the drugs at different stages of development, and how the drugs are progressing down the “pipeline” through the various clinical trial stages etc..
+A drugs “pipeline” in drug development terms, refers to all the drugs at different stages of development.
+It also shows how the drugs are progressing down the “pipeline” through the various clinical trial stages.
 At the point at which they exit the “pipeline” they are available for general use.

 Bedaquiline is the active substance in the new TB drug Sirturo.
 Sirturo is available for the treatment of drug resistant TB, when there are an insufficient numbers of other TB drugs available.
 There is much more about bedaquiline.

 The Nitroimidazoles are an existing class of drugs known to have antimicrobial activity.
 Two “next generation” or derivatives of this class of drugs, OPC-67683 (now also known as delamanid) and PA-824 are under development as potential TB drugs.6 There is much more about delamanid.